msquiroga89/2023-11-29-online/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Online"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"
 country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "spa"
 latitude: "45"        # decimal latitude of training venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the training venue (use https://www.latlong.net)
-humandate: "Nov 11-Dec 8, 2023"
+humandate: "Nov 29-Dec 8, 2023"
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "4:00 - 8:00 pm (UTC)"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-11-29      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-12-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Verónica Jiménez Jacinto", "Heladia Salgado", "Paula Pappalardo", "Macarena Quiroga"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Pao Corrales"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["macarenasolquiroga@gmail.com"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)